Skip to main content

 What Is the Nurse’s Role During Severe Weather?

 For nurses, the priority is to keep patients safe and away from harm while continuing their treatment.
-You should know where the outlets are that are connected to the emergency generator and never use the elevator because the power can go out, leaving you trapped.
+You must understand all the components of your facility’s disaster mitigation plan, such as where the emergency generator-powered outlets are and when to stop using the elevator to avoid being trapped during a power outage.

 How Do Nurses Care for Disaster Patients?